A luxurious stay in a Victorian lodge at one of Scotland's most celebrated rewilding initiatives.

 - Receive a complimentary digital copy of our landmark book: SCOTLAND: A Rewilding Journey.

 Set against rugged hills and Scotland’s most northerly ancient Caledonian pine forest, Alladale Lodge is the ultimate private getaway.
-This imposing Victorian lodge is comfortable and spacious.
+This imposing Victorian manor house is comfortable and spacious.
 In addition to its beautiful bedrooms and lounges, the property boasts an in-house sauna, gym and snooker room.

-Each day Alladale’s talented team of chefs will serve freshly prepared meals while we sit back, relax and indulge in the solitude of our own 23,000-acre wilderness reserve.
+Each day Alladale’s talented chef will serve freshly prepared meals while we sit back, relax and indulge in the solitude of our own 23,000-acre wilderness reserve.
+Most of the menu's ingredients are home grown: from the venison and trout, to the vegetables and herbs grown in our own aquaponics gardens.

-Day 2: After a short pre-breakfast walk from the lodge, we will journey by Land Rovers along spectacular Glen Mor.
-Looking out for eagles and deer, the Reserve's guides will also tell us about the plans for Alladale's long-term restoration.
+Day 2: After a short pre-breakfast walk from the lodge, we journey by Land Rovers along spectacular Glen Mor.
+Looking out for eagles and rutting red deer, our guides will tell us about the pioneering rewilding work at Alladale and plans for its long-term restoration.

-We will see the abundance of forest regeneration already flourishing, talk about the sensitive issue of deer management and after a tasty and wholesome lunch, we will look for local wildlife, including leaping salmon.
-We will also have a privileged glimpse of Alladale’s Scottish wildcats, part of a nationwide breeding recovery programme.
+We will see the abundance of forest regeneration across the hillsides and river floodplain, and after a tasty and wholesome lunch, we look for more wildlife that call the reserve home, including a privileged glimpse of Alladale’s Scottish wildcats, part of a nationwide captive breeding recovery programme.

-Before dinner, James Shooter, our guide, will make a short presentation on rewilding across Scotland and the work of SCOTLAND: The Big Picture.
+Before dinner, our guide, James Shooter, will make a presentation on rewilding across Scotland and the work of SCOTLAND: The Big Picture.

-Day 3: We will rise early working-up an appetite for breakfast with an (optional) walk around the Reserve.
+Day 3: Again, we rise early working-up an appetite for breakfast with an (optional) walk around the reserve, soaking up the autumnal scents and sounds.

-We return to the lodge for afternoon tea and cake and further discussion around Alladale's continuing rewilding journey.
+We return to the lodge for afternoon tea and cake and a pre-dinner film screening that will put Scotland’s rewilding efforts into a global perspective.

 Day 4: We share a final breakfast together before farewells and departure.